shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 ## Product assignment

 Every product must be assigned to a category for its display.
-It can be explicitly assigned or can be assigned as a [dynamic product group](../../../adminapi.json/components/schemas/ProductStream) to a category.
+It can be explicitly set or can be assigned as a [dynamic product group](../../../adminapi.json/components/schemas/ProductStream) to a category.

 Let us assign the test product to the *Home* category created earlier: